 Unlike physicists, astronomers cannot experiment on their subjects, because they are so far away that they cannot be touched or interacted with.
 Therefore, astronomers generally make observations or work on theory.
 Observational astronomers observe celestial objects and collect data on them.
 Theoretical astronomers analyze, model, and theorize about systems and how they work and evolve.
-Some astronomers specialize further into other subfields.
 The following are examples of types of astronomers who specialize by the objects and phenomena they study:

 Cosmologists and extragalactic astronomers study the entire universe.
-They study the history, the creation and evolution, and the possible futures of the universe and its galaxies.
+They study the creation, evolution, and possible futures of the universe and its galaxies.
 These scientists have recently developed several theories important to the study of physics and astronomy, including string, dark-matter, and dark-energy theories.

-Galactic, planetary, solar, and stellar astronomers study different phenomena that take place in the universe, specializing in certain parts of it.
-For example, solar astronomers study the sun, while stellar astronomers study other stars and associated phenomena.
+Galactic, planetary, solar, and stellar astronomers study phenomena that take place in the universe at the scale of stars, planets, and solar systems.
+For example, these astronomers study the sun, stellar evolution, planetary formation, and interactions between stars

 Growing numbers of physicists work in interdisciplinary fields, such as biophysics, chemical physics, and geophysics.
 For more information, see the profiles on biochemists and biophysicists and geoscientists.